Ninja3047/Midi-Project/README.txt

 the controller, changing the implementation of a specific View will not require any changes to the controller.

-The model, controller, and view are completely seperated from each other, so changes to any of the parts are easy to make.
+The model, controller, and view are completely separated from each other, so changes to any of the parts are easy to make.